ninjatux/maiordomus/README.md

 module.exports = geoffrey;
 ```

-The task is pretty self explanatory, check [this repo](https://github.com/NinjaTux/maiordomus-examples) for mora real world examples.
+The task is pretty self explanatory, check [this repo](https://github.com/NinjaTux/maiordomus-examples) for more real world examples.

-####Usage example
+Actions needs to use the maiordomus API to let the main application manage the steps and actions flow in the right order.

-With the task
+##API